White House, major banking heads to talk economic response to coronavirus

 The meeting comes as the government stepped up its response to escalating fears that the coronavirus strain could push the U.S. economy into a recession.
 The stock markets began the week by plunging more than 7%, triggering a 15-minute trading halt on Monday, before closing up nearly 5% on Tuesday after a day of wild swings.

-Chief executive officers from Bank of America, Citigroup, Wells Fargo & Co, Goldman Sachs Group Inc and Truist Financial Corp all confirmed they will attend the meeting with Trump, which will be held at 3 p.m. in the White House cabinet room.
+Chief executive officers from Bank of America (BAC.N), Citigroup (C.N), Wells Fargo & Co (WFC.N), Goldman Sachs Group Inc (GS.N) and Truist Financial Corp (TFC.N) all confirmed they will attend the meeting with Trump, which will be held at 3 p.m. in the White House cabinet room.

 The retail bank executives are expected to discuss plans to waive some fees and offer other assistance to consumers and small businesses who are facing hardship as a result of the coronavirus.
 The virus’s rapid spread has some companies anticipating that they will have to close temporarily or lay off staff.